 Vehicle styles for other conventional vehicles have changed dramatically over the years, and so has the engine, performance specifications and other features of a hearse, such as LED grills and flag holders.
 By and large, though, today's hearses have retained the classic look of mid-century models while upgrading the interior and performance with the features and capabilities today's professional funeral businesses need.

-Modern hearses have come a long way from their simplistic designs and horse-drawn power.
+Modern hearses have evolved significantly from their simple designs and horse-drawn origins, with the most popular brands like Chevy Traverse, Cadillac, and Lincoln hearse now integrating the versatility and comfort of the Traverse SUV while incorporating specialized modifications for dignified funeral services.
 If your funeral business is in need of a new hearse to add to its fleet, it's important to consider your options carefully and make an investment that serves your functional needs while suiting your budget and the overall experience your business provides.

 A professional vehicles specialist can help you find the best-fit hearse for your company.
 Contact us today to learn about our available inventory.